mhinz/vim-grepper/README.md

 - **Using the operator**: search for the current visual selection or motion right away or pre-fill the prompt with it.
-- **Using the pre-defined commands**: All supported tools come with their own command for convenience. `:Ag 'foo bar' test/` does just what you would expect.
+- **Using the pre-defined commands**: All supported tools come with their own command for convenience. `:GrepperAg 'foo bar' test/` does just what you would expect.
 - **Build your own mappings commands**: For maximum customization simply use the `:Grepper` command.
 It is fully configurable using flags that take priority over options defined in your vimrc.
-Actually, all the default commands like `:Ag` etc. a built atop of `:Grepper`.
+Actually, all the default commands like `:GrepperAck` etc. a built atop of `:Grepper`.

 #### Additional features